awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 + 32 GiB or larger: 500 IOPS/GiB × 32 GiB = 16,000 IOPS
 + 8 GiB or larger and 4,000 IOPS or higher: 4,000 IOPS × 0\.25 MiB/s/IOPS = 1,000 MiB/s

-When attached to EBS\-optimized instances, `gp3` volumes deliver within 10% of their provisioned IOPS performance 99% of the time in a given year\.
+When attached to EBS\-optimized instances, `gp3` volumes deliver at least 90% of their provisioned IOPS performance 99% of the time in a given year\.

 ## General Purpose SSD volumes \(gp2\)<a name="EBSVolumeTypes_gp2"></a>

 General Purpose SSD \(`gp2`\) volumes offer cost\-effective storage that is ideal for a broad range of workloads\.
 These volumes deliver single\-digit millisecond latencies and the ability to burst to 3,000 IOPS for extended periods of time\.
 Between a minimum of 100 IOPS \(at 33\.33 GiB and below\) and a maximum of 16,000 IOPS \(at 5,334 GiB and above\), baseline performance scales linearly at 3 IOPS per GiB of volume size\.
-When attached to EBS\-optimized instances, `gp2` volumes deliver within 10% of their provisioned IOPS performance 99% of the time in a given year\.
+When attached to EBS\-optimized instances, `gp2` volumes deliver at least 90% of their provisioned IOPS performance 99% of the time in a given year\.
 A `gp2` volume can range in size from 1 GiB to 16 TiB\.

 ### I/O Credits and burst performance<a name="IOcredit"></a>